vpsfreecz/vpsadminos/docs/user-guide/introduction.md

 # What is vpsAdminOS
-vpsAdminOS is a lightweight operating system that serves as a hypervisor for unprivileged Linux system containers.
+vpsAdminOS is a lightweight operating system that serves as a host for unprivileged Linux system containers.
 System containers run the entire userspace part of a Linux system and should look and feel like a virtual machine.
 You can create a container with many distributions, such as CentOS,